Suvikshapathariya93/SQL-Case-study-Fiction-Ecommerce-data/README.md

 A fictional e-commerce company, SwiftLogix, specializes in logistics and order fulfillment.
 The company needs insights into warehouse operations, shipping efficiency, and supplier reliability to streamline processes and optimize costs.

-The case study revolves around three key datasets:
+The case study revolves around five key datasets:
   - Warehouses
   - Shipments
   - Products
+  - Shipment Details
+  - Suppliers

 ## Database Schema